Westbury

 Isle of Wight steam railway - not to be missed!
 Check the website for dates, to see which of the engines is ‘pulling’ and to check what special events are on.
 Don’t miss the museum.

 Historic Bus & Coach Museum – entry is free.
 An interesting selection of historic buses and under cover so a good attraction for a rainy day.
+Opens 6th April 2025.
+Look out for the opportunity to ride these historic treasures.
+May and October 2025.

 Gardens